-• At 60.08% of the total population, the percentage of the District population that is of working age is higher than the Essex average.
-The percentage is in line with the region however lower than that of the country.

-- The percentage of the District's population that are economically active at 76.0% is lower than the regional and British average.
-The percentage of the District's population that are in employment is higher at 72% than the British average but lower than the regional average. - There are fewer available jobs per single person in the district at 0.60 than the regional average of 0.75 and UK at 0.77. - In a survey of 2008 the largest proportion of people work in the 'Services' industry for all geographical areas.
-The proportion is the lowest in Braintree at 76.7%, compared to 82.5% in the East of England and 83.5% in Great Britain. - The general proportion of full-time to part time jobs, at approximately 2:1, is in line with regional and national averages. - There were 690 business births in the District in 2008, the 6th highest amongst Essex residents.
-There were 60.6 births per 10,000 adults in the District compared with an Essex average of 59.7.
-The business formation rate in 2008 had declined significantly compared to previous years. - Factories and warehouses accounted for the majority of industrial and commercial floorspace.
+- At 60.08% of the total population, the percentage of the District population that is of working age is higher than the Essex average.
+The percentage is in line with the region however lower than that of the country. - The percentage of the District's population that are economically active at 83.1% is higher than the regional and British average.
+The percentage of the District's population that are in employment is higher at 76.1% than both the British and the regional average. - There are fewer available jobs per single person in the district at 0.60 than the regional average of 0.76 and Great Britain at 0.78. - In a survey of 2008 the largest proportion of people work in the 'Services' industry for all geographical areas.
+The proportion is the lowest in Braintree at 76.7%, compared to 82.5% in the East of England and 83.5% in Great Britain. - The general proportion of full-time to part time jobs, at approximately 2:1, is in line with regional and national averages. - There were 690 business births in the District in 2012, the 4th highest amongst the Essex districts.
+The business formation rate in Braintree is consistently above the Essex average... - Factories and warehouses accounted for the majority of industrial and commercial floorspace.
 Factory floorspace accounted for a higher proportion in the District that the average for the region and for England, whereas retail and offices accounted for a lower proportion in Braintree than the regional and national averages.